HerveFrezza-Buet/vq3/README.md

 Two packages are provided. vq3 is the core library.
 It is generic. vq3demo provides demo examples using openCV.

+# Support

+vq3 is a result of the <a href="http://interreg-grone.eu">GRONE project</a>, supported by the Interreg "Grande Région" program of the European Union's European Regional Development Fund.

 # Unix Installation